Close Menu

 Note

 During this process, you’ll be prompted to either delete or keep your eSIM data.
-If you want to transfer the number, check with your carrier first.
+To transfer the number, check with your carrier first.
 But when you’re selling your iPhone, choose to delete the eSIM.

 Restore Your iPhone After a Factory Reset